green-coding-solutions/hog/README.md

 sudo launchctl unload /Library/LaunchDaemons/berlin.green-coding.hog.plist
 ```

+### Settings

+It is possible to configure your own settings by using a `settings.ini` file in the same directory as the `power_logger.py`
+script.
+Following keys are currently used:

+- `powermetrics`: This is the delta in ms that power metrics should take samples.
+So if you set this to 5000 powermetrics will return the aggregated values every 5 seconds
+- `upload_delta`: This is the time delta data should be uploaded in seconds.
+- `api_url`: The url endpoint the data should be uploaded to.
+You can use the https://github.com/green-coding-berlin/green-metrics-tool if you want but also write/ use your own backend.

 ## The desktop App

 The hog desktop app gives you analytics of the data that was recorded.
+Please move this into your app folder.

 ## Database